 EMS degree programs are available, though many courses are offered through technical programs and others are approved through programs outside college settings.
 In Texas, EMS training programs are approved and monitored by staff in field offices located throughout the state.
-Contact the field office nearest you or see our Forms and Resources page for information on available EMS courses.
+Contact the field office nearest you for information on available EMS courses.

 Note that the processes for state application and National Registry application are separate and distinct.
 You must pass the NR exam to become eligible for state certification; therefore, you must meet all requirements (such as application, fee, etc.) set forth by NR.
 To view NR requirements, go to www.nremt.org.
 If you want to work in Texas, you must gain state certification by following the application instructions below.
 You are allowed to take the NR exam prior to submitting your state application.

 You must be at least 18 years old